DukeZilla/StreamFinderPlugin/README.md

 # Stream Finder Plugin

-A Rocket League Bakkesmod plugin that will detect live twitch streamers in your matches!
+A Rocket League Bakkesmod plugin that can detect live twitch streamers in your matches!

 The program will gather the player names from the server, search all the names on the twitch database, and if the program picks up a live streamer a windows ballon notification will pop aswell as a discord notification will be sent to you via webhook link!